Emperor penguin: Description

-Like all penguin species, emperor penguins have streamlined bodies to minimize drag while swimming, and wings that are more like stiff, flat flippers.
+Like all penguin species, emperor penguins have streamlined bodies to minimise drag while swimming, and wings that are more like stiff, flat flippers.
 The tongue is equipped with rear-facing barbs to prevent prey from escaping when caught.
-Males and females are similar in size and colouration.
+Males and females are similar in size and colour.
 The adult has deep black dorsal feathers, covering the head, chin, throat, back, dorsal part of the flippers, and tail.
 The black plumage is sharply delineated from the light-coloured plumage elsewhere.
 The underparts of the wings and belly are white, becoming pale yellow in the upper breast, while the ear patches are bright yellow.
 The upper mandible of the 8 cm long bill is black, and the lower mandible can be pink, orange or lilac.
 In juveniles, the auricular patches, chin and throat are white, while its bill is black.
 Emperor penguin chicks are typically covered with silver-grey down and have black heads and white masks.
 A chick with all-white plumage was seen in 2001, but was not considered to be an albino as it did not have pink eyes.
 Chicks weigh around 315 g after hatching, and fledge when they reach about 50% of adult weight.

 The emperor penguin's dark plumage fades to brown from November until February (the Antarctic summer), before the yearly moult in January and February.
 Moulting is rapid in this species compared with other birds, taking only around 34 days.
 Emperor penguin feathers emerge from the skin after they have grown to a third of their total length, and before old feathers are lost, to help reduce heat loss.
 New feathers then push out the old ones before finishing their growth.